kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 Here's a simple list to follow which can help keep you organized:

 1. **Use some form of versioning your files *consistently*.** We provide a couple of options here, but you can come up with your own plan of action.<br>
-	a. **Slap a date stamp on everything.** <br>
+	i. **Slap a date stamp on everything.** <br>
-		i.
+	ii.
 When you create new versions of training scripts, training datasets, etc. add a datestamp to them and save a new copy so you know which version they are (e.g., 2022-10-01_train_model.py -\> 2022-10 05_train_model.py). <br>
-		ii.
+	iii.
 You can automatically add datestamps in your code like such: <br>

 ```python:
 from datetime import date